 I've divided this section of the website into a few categories of toys that have worked for me over the years.
 It is at these pages I plan to share some ideas for homemade bird toys as well as sources for ready made parrot toys that I've found essential to my own parrot toy enrichment program.
 Many toys will fall into more than one category.
 A destructible toy may also serve as a foraging toy, but if it is primarily a chewing or shredding toy I will list it on the Destructible Toys page.

 Foraging toys give your parrot an opportunity to work for his food as he would do in the wild.

 It is my belief that providing your bird with foraging toys is an essential form of parrot enrichment.
 Examples of foraging toys are those in which treats can be hidden, threaded on a skewer, stuffed in a hole, or otherwise incorporated into the toy.

 These are toys that are meant to be destroyed and provide your bird an opportunity to chew.

 Chewing is a major activity in the wild and a natural activity for the companion parrot.
-Some examples of chewable toys are toys made out of wood, such as pine and other soft woods (larger parrots should be challenged with harder woods), leather, vine balls and grass mats, soft plastics, paper and cardboard.
-These types of toys are also listed on many bird toy sites as chewable or shreddable bird toys.
+Examples are toys made out of wood, such as pine and other soft woods (larger parrots should be challenged with harder woods), leather, vine balls and grass mats, soft plastics, paper and cardboard.
+These types of toys are often referred to as chewable or shreddable bird toys.